 I have a secret.
 I haven’t even told my husband or my best friend.
 But I’ve decided to tell you.
 A year and a half ago I had my first Botox treatment.
 And I liked it.

 I was one of those hold-outs who thought that I wanted to “age gracefully.”
 Not that I didn’t use Retin A and products containing salicylic acids.
 It’s just that I drew the line to topical treatments.

 So when I went to go in for a consultation and the doctor handed me a mirror and asked me, “If there was one thing you could change about your face, what would it be?”
 I was shocked to hear myself respond, “I hate the deep lines in my forehead and above my nose.”
 She promptly responded, “I can take care of that today.”
 I was astounded.
+And terrified.

 Why’d I do it?

 So what was my motivation to give this procedure a try?
 For one, I had scheduled photo shoot for the following week.
+So vanity.
 But mostly because I really didn’t like the fact that the person who returned my gaze in the mirror wasn’t the person I know I am.
 Frankly, the lines gave my face an angry appearance when, in fact, I’m pretty happy most of the time.

 So after a two-hour consultation, which included information about other therapies that would benefit my skin, including Fraxel Laser treatments and acid peels for acne, I made the decision to try Botox.

 The procedure is quick: I was in the chair less than five minutes.
 After being pretreated with an ice pack, each injection, carefully placed so as to weaken the “dynamic” muscles to lessen my worry lines, felt more like someone pressing a fingernail into my forehead.